-“Yes, sir,” Devikra said, with a smile thrown over her shoulder.
+“Yes, sir,” Devikra said with a smile thrown over her shoulder.

 “Lord Nochdvor,” Lynn said, setting down the plates in her hand and curtsying.
 “My Lady said you had questions.
-I’ll answer what I can, if you don’t mind me finishing up my work while I do.”
+I’ll answer what I can, if you don’t mind me finishing my work while I do.”

-“I was all over the house, sir,” Lynn said.
-She kept her head bowed as she worked, moving around the table with practiced ease.
-“I helped Cook a bit with the dishes and served the Councilors drinks in the game room.
-Mostly, I was prepping the extra guest rooms for the Councilors’ stay.”
+“All over the house, sir,” Lynn said.
+She kept her head bowed as she worked, circling the table with practiced ease.
+“I helped Cook with the dishes and served the Councilors drinks in the game room.
+Mostly, I was prepping the guest rooms for the Councilors’ stay.”

 “I’m from Chameus, originally.
-Further north than here.
-But I’ve called many places home.”
+Further north.”

 “And what brought you to Histrios?”